mdbs99/greyhound/README.markdown

 * It is fast, clean and simple to use.

-##What FPC version it will need?
+##System requirements
-Greyhound compiles with FPC 2.6.0 (better with 2.6.1 or above).
+Greyhound requires Free Pascal 2.6.1 or newer.

 ##Who uses it?